Contact us USA/CA: 800-2682918

 Here are some different ways to say hello in Japanese, depending on the time of day:

-Now that we've covered the different ways to say hello in Japan depending on the time of day, here are some other useful everyday Japanese phrases.
+Now that we've covered different ways of saying hello in Japan according to the time of day, here are some other useful everyday Japanese phrases.
+Beginning with a hello, you can now graduate to interacting with local residents.

 O-genki desu ka? (pronounced: "oh-gain-kee des-kah") is the most polite way of asking, "How are you?"
 The "u" at the end of desu is silent.